John Major: Personal life

-Marriage to Norma Johnson
+Family

 Major married Norma Johnson (now Dame Norma Major) on 3 October 1970 at St Matthew's Church, Brixton.
 She was a teacher and a member of the Young Conservatives.
 They met on polling day for the Greater London Council elections in London, and became engaged after only ten days.
-They have two children: a daughter, Elizabeth (born November 1971) and a son, James (b.
-January 1975).
+They have two children: a daughter, Elizabeth (born November 1971) and a son, James (born January 1975).
 They continue to live at their constituency home, Finings, in Great Stukeley, Huntingdonshire.
 They also own a flat in London and a holiday home on the Norfolk coast at Weybourne, which they have in the past invited ex-soldiers to use for free as part of the Afghan Heroes charity.
 As with all former prime ministers, Major is entitled to round-the-clock police protection.

-Children

 Major's daughter, Elizabeth Major, a veterinary nurse, married Luke Salter on 26 March 2000 at All Saints' Church, Somerby, having been in a relationship with him since 1988.
 Salter died on 22 November 2002 from cancer.
-His son, James Major, a former retail manager and nightclub promoter, married gameshow hostess Emma Noble on 29 March 1999 in the Chapel Crypt at Westminster Abbey.
-They had a son, Harrison, born July 2000, who was later diagnosed with autism.
+Major's son, James Major, a former retail manager and nightclub promoter, married game show hostess Emma Noble on 29 March 1999 in the Chapel Crypt at Westminster Abbey.
+They had a son, Harrison, born in July 2000, who was later diagnosed with autism.
 The marriage ended in an acrimonious divorce in 2003, with Noble accusing Major of "unreasonable behaviour".
 James later married Kate Postlethwaite (née Dorrell), the mother of his second son.

-Siblings

 Major's elder brother, Terry, who died in 2007, became a minor media personality during Major's period in Downing Street, writing a 1994 autobiography, Major Major: Memories of an Older Brother, and appearing on TV shows such as Have I Got News for You.
 John's sister, Patricia Dessoy, kept a much lower profile; she died in 2017.
-After leaving office Major became aware that his father fathered two half-siblings extramaritally: Tom Moss and Kathleen Lemmon.
+After leaving office Major became aware that his father had fathered two half-siblings extramaritally: Tom Moss and Kathleen Lemmon.

 Research conducted by Paul Penn-Simkins, a genealogist formerly employed as a researcher at the College of Arms and as a heraldic consultant at Christie's, and subsequently corroborated by Lynda Rippin, a genealogist employed by Lincolnshire Council, showed that John Major and Margaret Thatcher were fifth cousins once removed, both descending from the Crust family, who farmed at Leake, near Boston, Lincolnshire.

 Sports

 Major has been keen on sports since his youth, most notably cricket; he is also a supporter of Chelsea F.C. and a Patron of British Gymnastics.
 He also enjoys gardening, listening to music and reading, Anthony Trollope being among his favourite authors.

+Religious beliefs

 Major is a Christian, though his upbringing was never especially religious and he states that he is "a believer at a distance".
 He shied away from the topic when in office, stating that "I have always been a little wary of politicians who parade their faith, and prefer a little English reserve on the subject."